"Nobody helped us for an hour" - Indian rape witness

 "We kept shouting at the police, 'please give us some clothes' but they were busy deciding which police station our case should be registered at," the man said in Hindi.

-Delhi police spokesman Rajan Bhagat told Reuters GPS records show the first police van reached the scene four minutes after it was were called and took the man and the woman to hospital within 24 minutes.
+Delhi police spokesman Rajan Bhagat told Reuters GPS records show the first police van reached the scene four minutes after the police were called, and took the man and the woman to hospital within 24 minutes.

 Neither the woman nor her friend have been named.
 Five men were charged with her gang rape and murder on Thursday.
-A court is due to consider the charges on Saturday.
+They must appear before a New Delhi court on Monday to hear the charges against them, the court said on Saturday.

 TWITTER ANGER

-The man called on the protests to continue, but said he wished people had come to his friend's help when she needed it.
+The man called for the protests to continue, but said he wished people had come to his friend's help at the time.

 "You have to help people on the road when they need help."